THIS IS A SATIRE!

 “Not everyone has such a good taste like me!”

 “My dear, sometimes I ask myself, how WE became friends!”

 “Who´s that girl?
-Look, what a fuzz she makes!”
+Look, what a fuss she makes!”

 “I don´t know, from where she got THAT clothes!”

 Meanwhile, across the room in the “gloomy penguins” corner….

 “I know that type: Wants everything, knows nothing, but has an opinion on every subject!
 Typical airhead!”

 “But the little redhead with the specs seems to care about her….”

 “Life isn´t fair!
 She has a good friend, who likes her and she don´t deserve it!
 And I have no one!”